 Bankruptcy is a court proceeding in which a judge and court trustee examine the assets and liabilities of individuals and businesses who can’t pay their bills and decide whether to discharge those debts so they are no longer legally required to pay them.

 You don’t lose all of your property when you file for bankruptcy.
 In fact, many people can protect most, if not all of what they own.
 You’ll know what you can keep by reviewing bankruptcy exemption law.
 Each state has a set of bankruptcy exemptions that a bankruptcy filer can use to protect assets in bankruptcy.
 Federal law also has a set of federal bankruptcy exemptions.
-Exemptions protect property in both Chapter 7and Chapter 13.
+Exemptions protect property in both Chapter 7 and Chapter 13.

-Here are a few things you need to know when filing for bankruptcy:
+Before you ponder about this “should I file chapter 7 or chapter 13 bankruptcy?” here are a few things you need to know when filing for bankruptcy:

 Collect your Documents